cfshi/coronavirus/MREB.app.md

 needed in research that includes significant risks).

 __CS__ need help with this:

-A cross-sectional sample of 1,000 is proposed (e.g. representative for age and gender) to meet the statistically clear resemblance of the population with statistical power(?), sampling error (5%) and confidence interval (95%)
+We will aim to recruit at least 1,000 people .
+Since we have limited control over who will participate, a larger number will better allow us to investigate and compensate for biases.
+There are no particular risks that we are concerned about.

 # 9.2 What are the salient participant characteristics (e.g., age, gender, location, affiliation, etc.)?
 Describe any specific inclusion/exclusion criteria (e.g., BMI > 30, immigrated to Canada in the past year, etc.)

 The survey is anonymous and will not collect any identifiable personal information.
-The proposed study population is age 16 or older and has access to the online survey.
+The proposed study population is age 16 or older.
 No limitations will be placed on gender, race, health status or other socio-demographic factors.

 # 10.1 How will each type of participant be recruited?

-Recruitment message will be posted online on public platform of various social media with a link to the anonymous survey questionnaire.
+Recruitment messages will be posted online on public platform of various social media with a link to the anonymous survey questionnaire.
-There is no exclusion of the potential participants except age (i.e., at least 16 years old) and internet access to the survey.

 # 10.2 Who will recruit each type of participant?